filipecalegario/awesome-generative-ai/README.md

 * [Image Super-Resolution](https://idealo.github.io/image-super-resolution/)
 * [VQGAN+CLIP — How does it work?.
 The synthetic imagery (“GAN Art”) scene… | by Alexa Steinbrück | Aug, 2021 | Medium](https://alexasteinbruck.medium.com/vqgan-clip-how-does-it-work-210a5dca5e52)
 * [neural-dream Alternatives and Similar Photos & Graphics Apps | AlternativeTo](https://alternativeto.net/software/neural-dream/)
+* [Real GANs in AI | Hacker Noon](https://hackernoon.com/real-gans-in-ai): deep dive into what the generative models are, the recent developments in the field, and the usage of GANs in business

 ## Inbox Text-related (things to organize)